 Choose a subject below to learn more about the requirements to teach that subject:

-To use a certificate from the American Board in the state of Missouri, candidates will need to complete the following steps:
+To become a teacher in Missouri with American Board’s teacher certification program, candidates will need to complete the following steps:

 a.
 Spend 60/90 hours substitute teaching in a public school classroom.
 You must be the lead instructor for at least 45 of these hours.